Live in the Tragic Kingdom: Background

 No Doubt released their eponymous debut studio album in 1992, one year after being signed to Interscope Records.
 The album was commercially unsuccessful, selling 30,000 copies.
 Interscope did not trust that the band would fund a second album, and paired them with producer Matthew Wilder.
 Keyboardist Eric Stefani was distressed by the band's lack of success, and the fact that he had to give up creative control to someone outside the band; he soon left the band in late 1994 to pursue an animation career on the animated sitcom The Simpsons.
 No Doubt released and recorded their second studio album, The Beacon Street Collection, independently.
 Despite its limited availability, it sold over 100,000 copies within a year of its release, and convinced Interscope that they would fund a successful third album.

 No Doubt's third studio album, Tragic Kingdom, was released on October 10, 1995, and spawned seven singles, including "Just a Girl", "Spiderwebs", "Excuse Me Mr.", "Sunday Morning", and "Don't Speak", the latter of which reached number one on the Billboard Hot 100 Airplay for 16 weeks, a record at the time which was later broken by the Goo Goo Dolls' "Iris".
 The album sold 16 million copies worldwide.
 Because of the success of Tragic Kingdom, No Doubt decided to embark on a tour in support of the album.

 Tour

-No Doubt embarked on the Tragic Kingdom World Tour, beginning in 1997, two years after the release of Tragic Kingdom.
+No Doubt embarked on the Tragic Kingdom World Tour, beginning in 1995, shortly after the release of Tragic Kingdom.
 They expected to tour for two months, but the tour ended up lasting two and a half years.

 The band chose Project X, headed by Luc Lafortune and Michael Keeling, to design the stage for the series of concerts.
 The band suggested decorating the stage like a clearing in a forest.
 Project X created three anthropomorphic trees with glowing oranges, as a reference to the music video of "Don't Speak".
 The show included clear and mylar confetti designed to look like rain.
 Lighting design was difficult because there were only four rehearsals, so the show was arranged to be flexible to allow for what Lafortune referred to as "a very kinetic performance."